-Location: Antigua - Morning!
-Hit the road again at 9 am and make the three-hour journey back to Antigua by private vehicle.
+Location: Antigua - Hit the road again at 9 am and make the 3-hour journey back to Antigua by private vehicle.
 In 1773 the city was destroyed by an earthquake, but many of the colonial buildings have been carefully restored and the architecture from its glory days can still be seen.
-Your leader will take you on a walking tour of Antigua including Cerro de la Cruz lookout, the local market and the chicken bus station next door, where the colourfully-decorated American school buses park.
+Your leader will take you on a walking tour of Antigua including Cerro de la Cruz lookout, the local market and the chicken bus station next door, where the colourfully-decorated American school buses you've probably seen on the roads come from.
 The rest of your time in Antigua is free for you to explore at your own pace.
 If you fancy a spin on the dance floor and want to learn some moves, Antigua is the place to be.
 Many dancing schools offer hourly lessons so you'll be able to perfect your moves.
 As always, ask your leader for details.

 Day - 16